AmoKorankye/Online-Payment-Fraud-Detection/README.md

-# Detection from Fraud in Online Payments Project
+# Fraud Detection in Online Payments Transaction

 This repository contains the code for the PayBox Project, which is designed to analyze and predict fraudulent transactions using machine learning techniques.
 The project is structured around a Jupyter notebook (`app.ipynb`) that guides the user through the data analysis and modeling process.